cloud66/help-old/_posts/building-your-stack/building-your-service.md

 <h3 id="dockerfile_path">Dockerfile path</h3>

-Specifies the location of the Dockerfile to be used for building this service.
+Specifies a relative path for your Dockerfile (from your <i>build_root</i>) to be used for building this service.
 For example, if you have a subfolder in the root of your repository called <i>docker</i> where your Dockerfile lives, you can specify this as follows:

 <pre class="prettyprint">
 services:
     &#60;service_name&#62;:
         dockerfile_path: docker/Dockerfile
 </pre>

+This will default to the root of your repository if not specified.

 <hr>